 Scholarship Junkies aims to help scholarship applicants compile the most competitive applications possible, and as part of these efforts, occasional guest bloggers will be sharing scholarship tips and advice on how best to approach specific scholarships.
 In today’s post, Scholarship Junkies Corps members, Christopher Lee and Jonathan Lee, share some of their thoughts on the Gates Millennium Scholarship Program.
-The application for the GMS is due January 16, 2013, and can be accessed via the GMS website.
+The application for the GMS is due Wednesday, January 15, 2014 11:59 PM Eastern Standard Time (EST) and can be accessed via the GMS website.
 As always, feel free to contact us with any additional questions or submit your essay(s) for review.

 The Gates Millennium Scholarship (GMS)